 The quadrigeminal plate, the midbrain tegmentum, and the cerebral peduncles develop from the mesencephalon (midbrain; see Fig 7–1), and the cerebral aqueduct courses through it.
 The rhombencephalon (see Fig 7–1A) gives rise to the metencephalon and the myelencephalon.
 The metencephalon forms the cerebellum and pons; it contains part of the fourth ventricle.
 The myelencephalon forms the medulla oblongata; the lower part of the fourth ventricle lies within this portion of the brain stem.

-As in the spinal cord, the embryonic brain stem has a central gray core ...
+As in the spinal cord, the embryonic brain stem has a central gray core with an ...